anomaly/prestans-docs/source/index.rst

 Prestans 2.0, a Python WSGI REST micro-framework
 ================================================

-prestans is a WSGI (`PEP-333 <http://www.python.org/dev/peps/pep-0333/>`_) complaint micro-framework that allows you to rapidly build quality REST services by introducing a pattern of models, parsers and handlers and in turn taking care of boilerplate code. prestans sits better with complex Ajax applications written with JavaScript infrastructure like `Google Closure <https://developers.google.com/closure/>`_, or native mobile apps.
+prestans is a WSGI (`PEP-333 <http://www.python.org/dev/peps/pep-0333/>`_) complaint micro-framework that allows you to rapidly build quality REST services by introducing a pattern of models, parsers and handlers and in turn taking care of boilerplate code.
+Prestans sits better with complex Ajax applications written with JavaScript infrastructure like `Google Closure <https://developers.google.com/closure/>`_, or native mobile apps.

 prestans is currently hosted on `Github <http://github.com/prestans>`_ and distributed under the terms defined by the `New BSD license <http://opensource.org/licenses/bsd-license.php>`_.
 A list of current downloads is `available here <https://github.com/prestans/prestans/tags>`_.
 We highly recommend using `PyPI <http://pypi.python.org>`_ to install prestans.